-#24-25 Andrew School Redevelopment/WDCJCS Subdivision - Amended Major Subdivision & Site Plan - Final Plan Review - Academy Street/55 High Street - Great Falls Construction Inc & Westbrook Development Corp.
 The application is for 17 market-rate apartments in two buildings.
-The plan amends the October 28, 2024 approval by continuing the mixed-income development consisting of 18 affordable apartments for senior housing, to bring a new total of 35 units on the 2.39 acre property.
+The plan amends the October 28, 2024 approval by continuing the mixed-income development consisting of 18 affordable apartments for senior housing in four buildings, to bring a new total of 35 units in 6 buildings on the 2.39 acre property.
 This project also includes associated parking areas, internal vehicular drive aisles, pedestrian pathways, subsurface stormwater treatment measures and the completion of the centralized open space area.
 The development will be served by public water and sewer.
-Subject property is identified as Tax

-Map: 37; Lot: 24; Zone: Village Commercial (VC) in the Presumpscot River watershed.
+Tax Map: 37; Lot: 24; Zone: Village Commercial (VC) in the Presumpscot River watershed.